christopher-rath/Micasa/README.md

   drives, etc., and remember that setting)
 * do not process touch-up work; rather, store a log of the actions and apply it each time the photo is displayed
-	- however, provide the user with an option to apply the log
+	- however, provide the user with an option to apply the action log to the photo
-	- when the log is applied, a checkpoint image is stored to allow recovery back to the checkpoint by restoration of the saved image
+    - when a log is first applied to a photo by Micasa, move the original file to a
-    - when a log is first applied to a photo by Micasa, move the original file to a backup folder (modeled after Picasa) and put a copy in the original location—we’ll refer to these as checkpoint images, and they’ll have to be versioned
+	  .micasaoriginals folder and a copy is placed in the original location; subsequent edits do not result in the saving of additional checkpoint images (only the original image is recoverable)
 * allow the creation of Albums
 * allow photos to be “starred”; but, allow “numbered stars” so that multiple lists can be simultaneously kept—these are an Album sub-type